jfig/rsync-backups/README.md

 `replicator -d working_directory [ -t time_to_live ]`

-  `-d working_directory` - directory (or "Backup Store") where it will look for work to do
+  `-d working_directory` - directory (or "Backup Store") where it will look for
+                           work to do

   `-t time_to_live` - optional, for how long, in seconds, the process will live

+#### Exit codes

+    12 - Unable to find BACKUP_STORE
+    13 - Unable to find "latest" inside BACKUP_STORE

 ### `sync` ###